tpope/vim-projectionist/README.markdown

 ## Features

-See `:help projectile` for the authoritative documentation.
+See `:help projectionist` for the authoritative documentation.
 Here are some highlights.

 ### Global and per project projection definitions